This article was updated on July 18, 2018.

 Absence management is a task that affects all organizations and is commonly perceived as tedious, expensive and confusing.
 The Society for Human Resource Management (SHRM) reports that 58 percent of HR leaders have difficulty interpreting state and federal laws regarding employee absences.
 An additional 42 percent lack the talent resources necessary to effectively "manage absenteeism," which may involve written policies, communicating with employees on leave and providing necessary accommodations when employees return to work.

-For CHROs and other leaders who view absentee management as a burden on strained resources, looking to outside vendors could be a welcome solution.
+For HR leaders who view absentee management as a burden on strained resources, looking to outside vendors could be a welcome solution.
 By selecting a vendor to carry the weight of absenteeism management, HR leaders can refocus their resources.
 Selecting the right system to manage absences and adopting implementation best practices should optimize results.

 Why Absence Management Matters

-The U.S. Center for Disease Control (CDC) reports absenteeism-linked productivity losses cost U.S. employers "$225.8 billion annually, or $1,685 per employee."
+The U.S. Centers for Disease Control and Prevention (CDC) reports absenteeism-linked productivity losses cost U.S. employers "$225.8 billion annually, or $1,685 per employee."
 In addition to the cost of lost productivity, absenteeism can place an immense burden on HR management.
 From unplanned absences that drive up costly OT to partial absences such as late arrivals, leadership can struggle to maintain productivity while scrambling to cover replacements.

 In light of fast-changing compliance and regulatory requirements, HR leadership should seek out comprehensive absenteeism management technology and solutions.
 This requires an end-to-end understanding of all aspects involved in managing absenteeism in all of its forms, as well as the risks associated with protected absence information.